Pomsky2011/Open-Attorney/README.md

 ### Manual Compilation

-If not using VS Code, you can compile manually using the following command:
+If not using VS Code, you can compile manually using the following command with bash:

 ```bash
 cmake -S . -B build && cmake --build build